massoncheg/forgejo-docs/docs/user/linked-references.md

 | _Not supported_             |             -             |            yes            | A link to _external issue_ `AAA-1234` for `UserZ/RepoZ` |
 | `UserZ/RepoZ!1234`          |             -             |            yes            | A link to _PR_ 1234 in `UserZ/RepoZ`                    |

-_The last section is for repositories with external issue trackers that use alphanumeric format._
+_The last section is for repositories with external issue trackers that use an alphanumeric format._

 _**-**: not applicable._